jeff994/lbapi_test/README.md

 npm start
 ```

-After everything is running, you can open the web using
+After everything is running, the api web site can run with the following
 [api_demo](http://localhost:3000)

 ## Python example for client to access the api